 The quota for Team NE is 21 males and 21 females.
 Within this quota, a maximum of 12 skiers may be entered per age/sex class in any given event (83.5).
 Athletes are selected according to: a) performance in Eastern Cup races, specified Out-of-Region races, (Selection Criteria B below); and b) discretionary selection by the NENSA ADC.

-Athletes may also “auto qualify” by being named t0 the U18 Trip, FIS Junior World, Nordic Combined Junior World, or IBU Biathlon Junior World Championship Teams.
+Skiers may also “auto qualify” via performance by being named to the U18 Trip, FIS Junior World, Nordic Combined Junior World, or IBU Biathlon Junior World Championship Teams.
 Top-5 placement on NCAA Regional Qualifying lists is also criteria to “auto” (Selection Criteria A below).
 These skiers are not counted against the quota of 21 males and 21 females (74.2).

 Athletes will be selected for the NE Team only within their own age groups, and will race only within their own age groups in individual races at JN’s.